Force over Distance: Chapter 15

 “Right, as though you're some paragon of virtue.”

-Greer crossed the space between them in three quick strides and dropped into a crouch immediately next to Rush, grabbing his jacket to twist him around.
+Greer crossed the space between them in a few quick strides, crouched next to Rush, grabbed his jacket, and wrenched him around.

 Young stepped forward, ready to intervene.

-“I'm not,” Greer hissed at him.
+“I'm not,” Greer hissed.
 “I know I’m not.
 I've lived through some fucked up shit, okay?
 And I'll bet my fruit ration that you have too.
-So if you can't respect anything else about me, at least respect that I still fucking get up in the morning to protect your ass, and everyone else’s, from the Lucian Alliance, from flesh eating bugs, from fucking creepy fungus monsters, okay?
+So if you can't respect anything else about me, at least respect that I still get up in the morning to protect your ass, and everyone else’s, from the Lucian Alliance, from flesh eating bugs, and from fucking creepy fungus monsters, okay?
 It's about the only thing you and I have in common.”

 Rush stared at Greer.